shivnarayanan/twitter-sentiment-analysis/README.md

 # twitter-airflow-github

-This is a personal project to learn about Airflow and Docker
+This is a personal project for me to learn Airflow and Docker.

 This project explores the following skills:
   1. Workflow Management (Airflow)